 €140/190, depending on choice of course.

-Contact: Maeve Barry, Senior Executive Assistant, History of Art
+For more information, please contact Maeve Barry, Senior Executive Assistant, History of Art, UCC.

 Tel.: 021 490 2124